 When deciding on the location, be sure to consider the on-site amenities.
-Because I’m a mom to young children, I’m always thinking about restrooms — where are they and how many? : ) But you might also want to think about the availability of running water, or if the location is easily accessible.
+You may need to consider restrooms — where are they and how many?
+But you might also want to think about the availability of running water, or if the location is easily accessible.
 Do you have to walk or hike a long way from the car?
 Will you be biking there?
 How many people are you bringing along?
 Do you need to make sure you choose somewhere that can accommodate a large group?
 If your dog will be joining you, is it a pet-friendly location?
 Those are the sorts of things you’ll want to keep in mind.

 Secret to the Perfect Picnic #4: Assess any unique needs of your guests.
 When I plan a party of any kind, including a picnic, I try to think about who my guests will be and if there are any specifics I need to keep in mind.
 For instance, if I’ve invited Grandma, I’ll want to pack a folding lawn chair in my trunk so she doesn’t have to sit on the ground.
 If there are going to be a lot of younger guests, I will plan on bringing some kid-friendly food, activities and games, so they have something to do while the grown-ups are chatting.
 Or I might choose a location that’s near a playground.